 The A.A.S.
 Degree in Energy Management

-You will apply basic physics and analytical techniques to measure and define energy use of today’s building systems with the goal of evaluating and recommending alternative energy solutions that will result in greater energy efficiency and lower energy costs.
+The Associate of Applied Science Degree in Energy Management is a unique two-year workforce training program that prepares students for rewarding careers in the “clean energy” sector.
+Using the campus as a “living laboratory”, students apply basic physics and analytical techniques to measure and define energy use of building systems, with the goal of evaluating and recommending alternative energy solutions that results in greater energy efficiency and lower energy costs.
 Students need no prior experience to succeed in the program.

 Courses in the Energy Management Program can prepare you for the Association of Energy Engineers Certified Energy Manager (CEM) exam.
 To sit for the CEM exam, you must complete an approved CEM preparatory training.
 The AAS Degree in Energy Management at Tunxis meets the training pre-requisite for CEM certification.